-Connecting with Your Community: Communication Best Practices in Texas
+Connecting with Your Texas Communities: Communication Best Practices

 View our Interactive Guide Today!

 Effective communication fosters better relationships among board members, your residents and property management company, and keeps all parties well informed.

 Here are the 4 components of a successful communication plan that create effective outreach to all members of your community:

 Knowing what, when and how to use the proper communication channels ensures your messages will reach as many residents as possible.

 “People have different preferences in how they receive communications, so if the goal is to get information into the hands of residents, you should use every available method,” says FirstService Residential Vice President of Strategy and Operations Stephanie Parker.

 The channels available to you include email, your resident portal, community website and newsletter, text messages, phone calls, flyers, bulletin board announcements and board meetings.
 Becoming familiar with them will allow you to spot opportunities and identify gaps.
 Here are some tips for using them effectively: